nikhil-khot/fractal-lang/README.md

 ## Full Documentation

-The full documentation for this langauge can be found in the scribl file or in ```/fractals/design.md```
+The full documentation for this langauge can be found in the scribble page or in ```/fractals/design.md```